abumq/residue/docs/INSTALL.md

 make install
 ```

-If the default path (`/usr/local`) is not where you want things installed, then set the `CMAKE_INSTALL_PREFIX` option when running cmake. e.g,
+If the default path (`/usr/local/bin`) is not where you want things installed (which is not recommended), then set the `CMAKE_INSTALL_PREFIX` option when running cmake. e.g,

 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=/usr/bin